backupbrew/switchbrew/Fuses.md

 #### FUSE\_PKC\_DISABLE

-This caches the value of the pkc\_disable fuse from the hardware array.
+This caches the value of the pkc\_disable fuse from the hardware bitmap.

 #### FUSE\_SPARE\_BIT\_2